A family is like a pond and for survivors death is a stone thrown into it, making ripples that last for decades. Because

 flour salesman for the Pillsbury company.
 It was a

-second marriage for Victor.
-The identity of his
+second marriage for Victor, too, but the identity of his

 first wife is not known.